H.266 Codec: What is Versatile Video Coding (VVC)?

 Codecs are used to compress video files, making them easier to send through the internet.

 A codec is a technology that is used for encoding and decoding.
-The word “codec” derives from “coder-decoder.”
+The term “codec” is derived from the combination of “coder-decoder”, which aptly describes its primary function.
 Basically, this technology is used to condense chunks of data for easy transport and bring them back up to normal size once they’ve reached their destination.

 There are different types of codecs for processing different types of media, but in this post, we’re covering video streaming codecs that are used in live streaming.